SEN Teaching Assistant

 Job description

-They are seeking SEN Teaching Assistants to join their teams for the upcoming academic year.
+They are seeking SEN Teaching Assistants to join their teams for the upcoming new term.

 As well as graduates in Psychology or Criminology who are looking to gain valuable experience in education.